Charles H. Pfennig

 Charles H. Pfennig (January 22, 1871 – August 13, 1955) was an American businessman and politician.
 A Republican, he was the 36th and 41st Mayor of Kenosha, Wisconsin, and represented Kenosha for two years in the Wisconsin State Assembly.

 Early life and career

 Born in Neenah, Wisconsin, Pfennig was still a small child when his parents moved the family to Kenosha, Wisconsin, in 1873.
-He was educated in public and parochial schools of Kenosha and worked for most his young adulthood in a retail grocery business owned by his father.
+He was educated in public and parochial schools of Kenosha and worked for most of his young adulthood in a retail grocery business owned by his father.
 In the 1890s, Pfennig became involved with the local volunteer fire department.
 He became an agent of the Queen Insurance Company, selling fire insurance, and, in 1898, he started his own insurance business.
 His company would soon expand into real estate, and he would end up running the company—known as Charles H. Pfennig, Inc.—for the rest of his life.